-Rey Information - for explanato 1 1 110100, 00
+Rey information - for explanato ry riotos, se

 Policy consultation period 1 November 2022 to 6 January 2023

 Policy determined on 8 February 2023

 Policy published on school website 24 February 2023

 Policy contact name and position Victoria Fenemore, Executive Headteacher

 Amendments after determination 1 -

-Department for Education schoo l number 878-2235
+Department for Education school l number 878-2252

-Age range 4 to 11
+Age range 4 to 11.
+There is also Early Years provision from 2

 Type of school Foundation primary school

 Admissions authority Governing Board

 Normal round intake Reception

-Published Admission Number 20 24-25 10
+Published Admission Number 20 24-25 30

-Priority for children to another se tting Chulmleigh Community College
+Priority for children to another se Chulmleigh Community College 1

-Priority for children from another No
+Priority for children from another setting No

 Designated religious character No

 Priority according to faith No

 Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home
+Entitlement to free transport from า Yes, if this is the closest school available to home

-Devon County Council Yes, if home is in the school's catchment area
+Devon County Council 2 Yes, if home is in the school's catchment area

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

 Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

 Key Dates Normal round to Re

 When to apply ber 2023 to 15 January 2024

-Decision 16 April 20
+Decision 16 April 2024

-When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later
+When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3

 Deadline to submit appeal 31 May 2024

-Deadline to hear appeal 26 July 202 0244
+Deadline to hear appeal

 Key Dates In-Year admission

 ne 2024 for Year Groups 1 to 6

-ptember 2024 for Reception
+from 1 September 2024 for Reception

 Decision within 15 school days of an application

-When to submit appeal from 20 school days after refusal
+When to submit appeal

-Deadline to hear appeal within 30 school days of the form being submitted
+Deadline to hear appeal within 30 so school days of the form being submitted